 - Talkwalker’s Quick Search

-Brand24 is a social listening tool in its essence and sentiment analysis is just one of the features you can use to your advantage.
+Brand24 is a social listening tool in its essence and online sentiment analysis is just one of the features you can use to your advantage.
 In fact, it can be used inside the different tabs of the tool’s dashboard.

 First and foremost, we need to take a look inside the Mentions tab.